micahtml/Data-Analysis/basketball-reference.com/Plotly/README.md

 # NBA Season Stat Analysis (MVP Race)

-This project is a data analysis of the current NBA season's top players and their statistics.
-It includes visualizations of the top scorers, leaders in various stat categories, and top MVP candidates.
+# NBA MVP Performance Predictive Model

+This is a Python program that analyzes the performance of NBA players and predicts the top MVP candidates based on their stats.
+It uses the pandas library to scrape NBA season stat leaders data from basketball-reference.com, and then performs data cleaning and exploratory data analysis using Plotly to create interactive charts.

-## How It Works
+## How it works

-The project is written in Python and uses the Pandas and Matplotlib libraries for data manipulation and visualization.
-The data is acquired from basketball-reference.com using web scraping techniques.

-The code is organized into three main steps:

-1. Data Acquisition: The NBA season stat leaders data is collected from basketball-reference.com using web scraping techniques.
+1. **Data Acquisition:** The program collects NBA season stat leaders data from basketball-reference.com using pandas to read the HTML table into a DataFrame.

-2. Data Cleaning: The collected data is cleaned and formatted into a Pandas dataframe for further analysis.
+2. **Data Cleaning:** The program cleans the data by removing unnecessary columns, renaming columns, removing duplicates, and converting relevant columns to numeric data type.

-3. Exploratory Data Analysis: The cleaned data is analyzed and visualized using Matplotlib to identify the top scorers, leaders in various stat categories, and top MVP candidates.
+3. **Exploratory Data Analysis:** The program performs exploratory data analysis using Plotly to create interactive charts that display the top 10 scorers, leaders of each major stat category, and top 5 MVP candidates based on their points, rebounds, assists, games played, and minutes played.

+4. **MVP Performance Prediction:** The program predicts the top MVP candidates based on their stats using a scoring system that adds up their points, rebounds, and assists.

+## How to use it

+To use this program, you can follow these steps:

+1. Clone the repository to your local machine.

+2. Open the terminal and navigate to the cloned repository.

+3. Install the required libraries using the following command:

 ## How to Use It